aullal91/react-sweet-state/docs/advanced/actions.md

 ### Generic (and private) actions

-Sometimes you might want to have generic actions that are called by other actions, but without exposing them publicly as part the API.
+Sometimes you might want to have generic actions that are called by other actions, but without exposing them publicly as part of the API.
 That can be easily done using `dispatch`:

 ```js
 const setLoading =